 Archaeological Museum of Seville: IIIrd century AD mosaic from Ecija (Colonia Augusta Firma Astigi), a Roman town between Carmona and Cordoba

-This fine mosaic most likely depicts the marriage of Bacchus/Dionysus with Ariadne whom the god found on the island of Naxos, where she had been abandoned by Theseus.
-It is very similar to a mosaic found at Cherchell (Cesarea Mauretaniae) in today's Algeria.
+This fine mosaic most likely depicts the marriage/triumph of Bacchus/Dionysus and Ariadne whom the god found on the island of Naxos, where she had been abandoned by Theseus.
+It is very similar to mosaics found in Algeria and in Tunisia.
 Similar to what occurred in the Roman provinces of northern Africa a local school of mosaic makers flourished in Spain.

 Archaeological Museum of Seville: Mars (left) from Carmona; Emperor Domitian (centre) and Venus (right) from Munigua (Municipium Flavium Muniguense) not far from Carmona